crokobit/hugo_blog/content/PL_note.md

 cn is constructor, it is a function turn the data to dt1 type. e.g. c1 : t1 -> dt1

-# define datatype (one of type)
+# define datatype (one of type) ???
 datatype dt1 = c1 of t1
              | cn of tn

-cn is a constructor of type tn -> dt1 if no 'of tn', just 'cn', then cn is a value of type dt1
+cn is a constructor of type tn -> dtn

 syntax: